-As there is no known cure for Cerebral Palsy (CP), finding proper continued one to one home care support is essential to improving an individual’s quality of life.
+As there is no known cure for Cerebral palsy (CP), finding proper continued one-to-one home care support is essential to improving an individual’s quality of life.

-Cerebral Palsy is a motor disability that is diagnosed in childhood.
+Cerebral palsy is a motor disability that is diagnosed in childhood.
 The condition makes it difficult for people to control their muscles, causing poor motor control, coordination, and difficulties with speech.
-Cerebral Palsy doesn’t get worse over time, and with the right care support and guidance, people with cerebral palsy can live fulfilling and independent lives.
+Cerebral palsy doesn’t get worse over time, and with the right care, support and guidance, people with cerebral palsy can live fulfilling and independent lives.

-We take the time to carefully consider individual needs so we can provide the highest quality care.
+We take the time to carefully consider your individual needs so we can provide the highest quality care.

 Receiving care support at home is an excellent option for families who need extra help caring for their child or for adults who want to live independently and lead a fulfilled life.

-Cerebral Palsy has a wide spectrum of severity, so needs vary among individuals.
+Cerebral palsy has a wide spectrum of severity, so needs vary among individuals.
 Whilst some of our clients simply need a little help around the home, others require expert care for their specific needs.

-The biggest advantage to having live-in home care for someone with Cerebral Palsy is that they receive care in the comfort of their own home.
+The biggest advantage to having live-in home care for someone with cerebral palsy is that they receive care in the comfort of their own home.
 Having professional care within the home means that clients can receive the best care while still experiencing important social benchmarks and normality.

-Here are a few things to consider when selecting a carer for someone with Cerebral Palsy:
+Here are a few things to consider when selecting a carer for someone with cerebral palsy: